inca/blog/pages/posts/hex-combinator.md

 I've created this tiny experiment to help with a 3D printing project I once had in mind.
 The idea was to create a simple fit-the-blocks puzzle, but on a hexagonal grid.

 As tends to happen with this variety of puzzles, there are a number of challenges that are best solved using computers.
 How to figure out which pieces to make?
-How to prove that one can actually fit them on the field?
+How to prove that one can actually fit them on the board?
 How many different combinations exist?

 This tiny experiment helped me with finding these answers.